teedjay/quarkus-qute/README.md

 curl http://0.0.0.0:8080/template/multiple      <== using multiple named inputs to the template
 ```

-## Some bonus features
+## Some features
-- creating XML from multiple inputs
+- creating HTML from multiple inputs
-- using JAXB as input to template (simple alternative to XSLT)
+- using JAXB object as input to template (as alternative to XSLT)